kestal/univers/README.md

 # univers
-The goal it to create an imaginary universe!!!1!
+The goal it to create an imaginary universe/world!!!1!
+Sci-fi, fantasy or whatever still to be defined…

 # Rules
 to be defined